WebReflection/json-watch/README.md

 By default, the `options` object contains `{persistent: false}`.
 All [options for watch](https://nodejs.org/docs/latest/api/fs.html#fswatchfilename-options-listener) are available.

-## What are the differenced compared to the old module?
+## What are the differences compared to the old module?

   * multiple paths can be observerd, not just one per time
   * the first read is lazy
-  * Proxy is (imho) a better DX for this kind of utility use cases
+  * Proxy is (imho) a better DX for this kind of utility / use case
   * the amount of consumed memory is fine-tuned to the minumum
-  * the JSON can contain single line comments which, even if not allowed by specs, is practical for `settings.json` like config files and entries description
+  * the JSON can contain single line comments which, even if not allowed by specs, is practical for `settings.json` like config files and entries description (meaning, the `.json` file can also be a parsable `.js` file that preserve other `.json` rules)
   * it has 100% code coverage
   * it's a dual ESM / CJS module